-Outsourcing safety regulations: Since years, the government has delegated oversight responsibility to airlines manufacturers in order to reduce bureaucracy.
+Outsourcing safety regulations: For years, the government has delegated oversight responsibility to airline manufacturers in order to reduce bureaucracy.
 In recent years, this process has been accelerated making it easier for manufacturers to bypass federal safety regulators.

 Too many near-misses: NASA’s Aviation Safety Reporting System discovered that there were more than 130 near-misses at airports every day.
 Most of these incidents were not known to the flying public, or residents living nearby.

 Low-cost airlines: These airlines cut costs by offering low wages, long hours, and unqualified captains.
 They also offer antiquated aircraft and a variety of safety risks, such as unsafe flying.

 Slow implementation of safety technology.
 In 2008 Congress passed the Rail Safety Improvement Act.
 It set a December 31st, 2015 deadline for positive train control (PTC), technology on all 30 commuter lines and Amtrak.
 Despite the fact that PTC was not implemented quickly by the industry, fatal crashes have continued to occur in the years that have followed.

 Rail cars that are out of date: A combination of an aging fleet and unsafe repairs has led to rail cars that do not meet crashworthiness standards.

 Forced injustice: Amtrak quietly added to its ticket purchase agreement a loophole provision known as a forced arbitration clause in January 2019.
 Any type of legal dispute, even those involving accident victims or their families, will be resolved secretly by Amtrak rather than having to appear before an impartial judge or jury.
 Passengers are unaware that they are giving up their rights when they purchase a ticket.